0xmikko/layer-cake-swap-node/README.md

 ## Contributing
 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

+## Credits
+Thanks Anthony Beaumont for inspiration and Dan Forbes for tech support & naming idea.

 ## Disclaimer